hashicorp/terraform-provider-google/website/docs/r/os_config_os_policy_assignment.html.markdown

   (Optional)
   Specifies the relative value defined as a percentage, which will be multiplied by a reference value.

+The `source` block supports:

+* `allow_insecure` -
+  (Optional)
+  Defaults to false.
+When false, files are subject to validations based on the file type: Remote: A checksum must be specified.
+Cloud Storage: An object generation number must be specified.

+* `gcs` -
+  (Optional)
+  A Cloud Storage object.

+* `local_path` -
+  (Optional)
+  A local path within the VM to use.

+* `remote` -
+  (Optional)
+  A generic remote file.

 - - -

 * `description` -